sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/access-intelligence-center/index.md

         varchar DEPARTMENT "Identity department"
-        varchar IDENTITY_CREATED_MONTH_SORT "A field to sort charts based on the month an Identity was created" number IDENTITY_CREATED_WEEK_SORT "A field to sort charts based on the week an Identity was created" timestamp SYNC_DATgit fE "The date the data was synced to the table" }
+        varchar IDENTITY_CREATED_MONTH_SORT "A field to sort charts based on the month an Identity was created" number IDENTITY_CREATED_WEEK_SORT "A field to sort charts based on the week an Identity was created" timestamp SYNC_DATE "The date the data was synced to the table" }
     ACCESS_PROFILES_FULL {
         varchar IDENTITY_ID "This contains the unique identifier for the identity"